partylikeits1983/miden-tutorials/book/src/rust-client/counter_contract_tutorial.md

 * Pure vs state changing procedures

 ## Prerequisites
-This tutorial assumes you have basic familiarity with Miden assembly.
-To quickly get up to speed, please play around with running Miden programs in the [Miden playground](https://0xpolygonmiden.github.io/examples/).
+This tutorial assumes you have a basic understanding of Miden Assembly.
+To quickly get up to speed with Miden assembly (MASM), please play around with running Miden programs in the [Miden playground](https://0xpolygonmiden.github.io/examples/).

 ## Step 1: Initialize your repository
 Create a new Rust repository for your Miden project and navigate to it with the following command: